alexfmpe/haskus-manual/source/eadt/basics.rst

    10 : 20 : 30 : Nil

-However this approach is a unsatisfactory for two reasons:
+However this approach is unsatisfactory for two reasons:

    1. The pattern matching isn't safe: for now the compiler cannot use the EADT constructor type list to infer that the pattern-match is